 Brewers here embody the creative, quirky and hardworking spirit of Alaskans, as well as their adventurous tastes.
-Many use Alaska-grown ingredients in their beers and use the state’s features and creatures for inspiration – Sockeye Red (Midnight Sun Brewing Company), Icy Bay IPA (Alaskan Brewing Co.), Sitka Spruce Tip Ale (Baranof Island Brewing Co.), Chugach Session (Broken Tooth Brewing), Moose Point Porter (Kassik’s Kenai Brewery), and much, much more.
+Many use Alaska-grown ingredients in their beers and use the state’s features and creatures for inspiration – Sockeye Red (Midnight Sun Brewing Company), Icy Bay IPA (Alaskan Brewing Co.), Sitka Spruce Tip Ale (Baranof Island Brewing Co.), Chugach Session (Broken Tooth Brewing), Moose Point Porter (Kassik’s Kenai Brewery), and many, many more.
 Some of Alaska’s beers and brewers are now regulars on the national and world beer festival circuits and they occasionally come home with honors.

 Popular Alaska restaurants like Moose’s Tooth/Bear Tooth (Anchorage), Silver Gulch Brewing (Fairbanks), Glacier Brewhouse (Anchorage), Denali Brewing Co.
 (Talkeetna) and 49th State Brewing Co.
 (Healy/Denali Park and Anchorage) serve a bevy of house-made brews to complement their food.
 Or is it the other way around?

 One of the happiest and hoppiest events in Alaska comes in cold January: the Great Alaska Beer & Barley Wine Festival in Anchorage.
 The two-day beer-fest features breweries from around the world, but the locals are the big stars.
 Almost all of Alaska’s breweries have a presence and most roll out old favorites and new creations to wow the crowds.
 Beer is a great excuse to visit the 49th state!